When creating a Special Project Request/Authorization Form here are some quick tips

 Be sure to keep project descriptions updated.
 Periodically, the details originally included in a project description may change prior to final client authorization.
 For example, a committed project completion date may have been revised as part of a bid review process.
 Please re-verify that as important project details, deadlines, etc. become known, that you work with Kim/ Danielle for getting your project description updated accordingly.

 Attach relevant e-mail strings.
-Often, by simply being able to review an email string, the programmer is able to gain additional perspective/ insight to the project request.
-For questions, or an assist in getting attached, simply contact Kim/ Danielle.
+Often, by simply being able to review an email string, the programmer is able to gain additional perspective/insight to the project request.
+For questions, or an assist in getting attached, simply contact the DHD.

 Ask questions, no matter how basic!
-When completing a special project request form, get in the habit of asking questions to learn all you can re: their project request.
-Remember, if you have a question (no matter how simple it may seem), the Project Team/ programmer will often have the same question while reviewing the project description.
+When completing a special project request form, get in the habit of asking questions to learn all you can regarding their project request.
+Remember, if you have a question (no matter how simple it may seem), the Project Team/programmer will often have the same question while reviewing the project description.